 What Is Klonopin?

-Klonopin is a Schedule IV controlled substance, meaning it comes with a low potential for abuse or dependence.
-Most benzodiazepines are in this class.[2]
+Klonopin is a prescription benzodiazepine used to treat anxiety, panic disorders, and seizures.
+As a Schedule IV controlled substance, it comes with a low potential for abuse or dependence.
+Most benzodiazepines belong to this class.

 This medication has several legitimate medical uses.
 Using Klonopin is generally considered safe and effective as directed.
 As with most benzodiazepines, most issues arise with misuse.